 - Customization: Attendees want the virtual environment look (design) to feel like they are part of the physical event.

 - Clear, high-quality video broadcasts with speaker engagement during presentations (Q&A, surveys, etc.).
-The virtual conference provider needs to (a) support RTMP or other production quality video stream feed (b) include engagement features (Q&A, Polls, Surveys, links to resources) vs. simply streaming via Vimeo.
+The virtual conference provider needs to (a) support RTMP or other production quality video stream feed (b) include engagement features (Q&A, Polls, Surveys, links to resources).
+For global events, language translation may be required.

 - Networking opportunities with other attendees.